How to Adjust Channel End Points and Mid Point in EdgeTX Radios

 Adjusting Channel Midpoint

-To adjust midpoints, navigate to the Outputs page on your EdgeTX radio.
-Access this by pressing the MDL key and cycling through with the PAGE button until you reach “OUTPUTS.”
-Here, focus on the first four channels (CH1 to CH4), corresponding to roll, pitch, throttle, and yaw.
+Here’s how to adjust midpoints: focus on the first four channels (CH1 to CH4), which correspond to roll, pitch, throttle, and yaw.
 This assumes you have the default AETR channel map in Betaflight, if you use a different channel map, these channels might be in a different order.
 Learn more about channel map: https://oscarliang.com/channel-map/

 Select the channel to adjust and hit “Edit”.

 Modifying the PPM Center value alters the midpoint, as updated in real time in the Receiver tab in Betaflight Configurator.
-Roll, pitch, and yaw should all hit a midpoint of 1500; throttle midpoint adjustments are unnecessary.
+Make sure roll, pitch, and yaw channels all hit a midpoint of 1500 (when you are not touching the stick).
+There’s no need to adjust throttle midpoint.

-In some setups, jittering might occur at mid point (e.g., 1498-1502), potentially caused by gimbal wear.
+In some setups, jittering might occur at mid point (e.g., the value jumps around 1498-1502), potentially caused by gimbal wear or other hardware issues.
 It’s not a big issue, just get the mid point as close to 1500 as possible, then apply a “deadband” in Betaflight to minimize jittering in flight.
 For example if mid point jitters around 1498-1502, apply a deadband of 2.

 Addressing Incorrect Endpoints

 Having the full stick range ensures precise control — this means the lowest and highest channel values should be 1000 and 2000.
-Incorrect endpoints results in loss of stick resolution, it may even prevent the quad from arming.
+Incorrect endpoints results in loss of stick resolution, it may even prevent the quad from arming or activating the OSD menu.

 Testing Channel Endpoints

-In Betaflight Configurator’s receiver tab, check the minimum channel values by moving your transmitter sticks to the bottom left.
-Ideally, they should be around 1000 (however, slightly lower is acceptable, such as 988-999).
+In Betaflight Configurator’s receiver tab, check the minimum channel values by moving both of your transmitter sticks to the bottom left.
+Ideally, all four channels should be 1000 (slightly lower values are also acceptable, such as 988 to 999).

-Now, to get the maximum values, move the sticks to the top right.
-Ideally they should be 2000 (slightly higher is tolerable, such as 2001-2012).
+Now, to get the maximum values, move both sticks to the top right.
+Ideally all 4 channels should be 2000 (slightly higher values are acceptable, such as 2001-2012).

-If these values are not 1000-2000, then you should consider fixing them by following the instructions below.
+If the endpoint values are not 1000-2000, then you should consider fixing them by following the instructions below.

 Adjusting Endpoints